 echo ata > com1

 Depending if your modem was on com1, this would make the modem try responding and you should hear some squealing from the modem.
-To stop the squealing, just typ echo atz > com1.
+To stop the squealing, type echo atz > com1.

 echo this is a test > test.bat

-This would put in the file test.bat "echo this is a test", then when ever you would type in test, it would type in echo this is a test.
+This would put in the file test.bat "echo this is a test", then whenever you type in test, it would type in echo this is a test.

 echo this is an example >> test.txt